MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

 # Udacity RoboND - Project 4: Deep Learning - Follow Me

-In this project We are trying to locate a target ("what") in an image and determine "where" in the image the target is located.
+In this project we are given images taken from a quadcopter and we are trying to identify a target ("what") in an image and determine "where" in the image the target is located.
+To do this we need to build a neural network model.
 A typical classification model only needs to understand what is in an image and does not retain pixel spatial information.
-However, in order to understand where an object class resides in an image we need keep the spatial information for each pixel and assign the pixels to each class.
+However, in order to understand where an object resides in an image we need keep the spatial information for each pixel and assign the pixels to a category or object class.
 For this we need to use a fully convolutional network (FCN) which retains spatial information, rather than a fully connected network which does not.

-An FCN can extract features with different levels of complexity and segment them into separate categories.
+A fully convolutional network can extract features with different levels of complexity and segment them into separate categories.
 In this project we are interested in segmenting the pixels into three classses:

-  1) the target person ("hero")
+  1) the target person ("hero") that we want the quadcopter to identify and follow
   2) other people
   3) the background